jalismrs/symfony-event-loop.bundle/README.md

 coverage reports will be available in `var/coverage`

 ## Use
-EventSubscriber is assumed to be active and configured
+EventListener is assumed to be active and configured
 ```php
 use Jalismrs\Symfony\Bundle\JalismrsLoopEventBundle\Event\LoopAdvanceEvent;
 use Jalismrs\Symfony\Bundle\JalismrsLoopEventBundle\Event\LoopFinishEvent;